Our new startup, Media Browser

 Media Browser may be the first piece of software I buy since Counter-Strike :)

-Brent over 14 years ago
+Brent about 15 years ago

 Brent